Sjögren's disease: Inflammation

 Epithelial cells in Sjögren's disease lesions are active participants in the induction and perpetuation of the inflammatory process.
 Environmental and hormonal factors, in concert with an appropriate genetic background, are believed to trigger Sjögren's disease, which dysregulates epithelial cells and allows aberrant homing and activation of dendritic cells (DCs), T cells, and B cells.
 Dendritic cells are antigen-presenting cells that process antigen material and present it to other T cells.
 Following the migration of lymphocytes into the glands in response to chemokines and specific adhesion molecules, T cells interact with epithelial cells.
 Epithelial cells are further activated by proinflammatory cytokines (IL-1β, IFN-γ, and TNF), which are produced by adjacent T cells.
 The early accumulation of plasmacytoid dendritic cells in the target tissues, which produce high levels of type 1 IFNs, seems important, as these cells can further dysregulate the immune response through abnormal retention of lymphocytes in the tissues, and their subsequent activation.
 IFN-α stimulates the production of B-cell activating factor (BAFF) by epithelial cells, DCs, and T cells.
 BAFF stimulates aberrant B-cell maturation, leading to the emergence of self-reactive B cells, which locally produce autoantibodies, in a germinal centre-like structure (GC-like), which is also the location of lymphomagenesis (origin of lymphoma).

 Programmed cell death

 Dysregulation of apoptosis (programmed cell death) is believed to play a role in the pathogenesis of a variety of autoimmune diseases, though its role in Sjögren's disease is controversial.
-Both the Fas and Fas ligand proteins are overexpressed in primary Sjögren's patients, while expression of BCL-1, which is known to downregulate apoptosis, was found significantly reduced in acinar and ductal epithelial cells of Sjögren's patients compared to healthy people.
+Both the Fas and Fas ligand proteins are overexpressed in primary Sjögren's patients.
+Expression of BCL-1, which is known to downregulate apoptosis, was found significantly reduced in acinar and ductal epithelial cells of Sjögren's patients compared to healthy people.
 In situ studies did not show increased apoptosis among glandular epithelial cells but did show reduced apoptosis among infiltrating mononuclear cells.
 Reduced apoptosis was also implicated in the accumulation of autoreactive B-cells found in the glands.
-The relationship of autoantibodies expressed in Sjögren's syndrome with apoptosis is still being researched.
+The relationship between autoantibodies expressed in Sjögren's disease and apoptosis remains an area of active research.